 The Roland DP-10 is a high-quality sustain pedal that is popular among professional players.
 It features a firm structure and the base is made of rubber to prevent any skidding.
 The rubber at the bottom helps to add stability to the pedal.

-Its potential can be openly realized when used with the half-damper keyboards.
+You can fully realize its potential when using with keyboards that support the half-damper pedal.
 The DP-10 is also capable of serving as a standard sustain pedal.

 The cable that comes with this pedal is conveniently long to suit the stacked keyboard setup.
 It is a well-structured pedal that enhances the sustain control.